zurinaza/ESD-Competency/README.md

   <section id="view-build" class="hidden">
     <div class="eyebrow">Stage 08 &#183; Build your module</div>
     <h1>One course, turned into an ESD module.</h1>
-    <p class="lede">Work the guidebook workflow end to end: pick the SDG, choose one or two competencies, write the CLO, design the activities and output, describe the assignment topic, then let Claude build a complete rubric tied to it.
-Everything you enter saves on this device, and the Claude-assisted step runs inside Claude.</p>
+    <p class="lede">Work the guidebook workflow end to end: pick the SDG, choose one or two competencies, write the CLO, design the activities and output, describe the assignment topic, then let an AI build a complete rubric tied to it.
+Everything you enter saves on this device; the AI step uses your chosen provider (Claude by default) and you can set it in step 8.</p>
     <div class="wf-steps" id="wfSteps"></div>
     <div id="buildBody"></div>
   </section>